asterics/FLipMouse-esp32/README.md

 The BLE-HID stuff is based on the other [repository](https://github.com/asterics/esp32_mouse_keyboard), where we use the ESP32 as BLE module replacement (EZKey modules are really buggy and expensive).

-## WARNING: THIS EARLY WORK IN PROGRESS
+## WARNING: THIS IS EARLY WORK IN PROGRESS